 Us, Our Customers and Friends

-- Jacqui and Aaron Across Canada Aaron is the owner of Bobo Bikes frame #3, and we recently built Jacqui a lovely LHT.
+- Jacqui and Aaron Across Canada Aaron is the owner of Bobo Bikes frame #3, and we built Jacqui a lovely LHT.
 They rode across Canada in 2007.

 - Meg and Tarn Across Shikoku Meg from Candy Cranks and Tarn from Primate Frames tour of Shikoku Island.